 Following an assessment for eligibility of an EHCP the Local Authority may be decide that your child does not need an EHCP but is still eligible for 'Top-up' funding in order to support their needs.
-This funding is released on a short-term basis and is subject to regular reviews.
+This funding is released on a short-term basis and is subject to regular reviews on a case by case basis.

-The impact of all our interventions is measured and reviewed on a half-termly basis (or sooner if necessary) and appropriate targets are set.
+The impact of all our interventions is measured and reviewed on a half-termly basis (or sooner where appropriate) and suitable targets are set.
 The school SENDCOs oversee and co-ordinate the provision for all pupils.